 Sounds too simple?

-Let’s look at some ideas for this day:
+Let’s look at some ideas and activities for this fun day:

-5 International day of happiness ideas at work
+5 International day of happiness activities at work

-1. Set the tone when they walk in to work
+1. Set the tone when your people walk in to work

 Get your employees thinking and talking about happiness the second they walk in that door.

-Hand out simple post-it notes where you’ve scribbled down thoughts, ideas or suggestions.
+Hand out simple post-it notes where you’ve scribbled down thoughts, ideas, activities or suggestions.